hanCodeHub/cmdChat-app/README.md

 }
 ```

 Finally, the client calls the `build()` method to return a User with the exact properties suitable for the situation.
 In the `AuthEventListener` class for example, when a user successfully authenticates via the OAuth2 3rd party client (GitHub), a user did not register with a password.
-The `UserBuilder` provides this flexibility:
+The `UserBuilder` provides this flexibility to build a user without password:

 ```
 User user = new UserBuilder(oauthUserName).withOauthClientId(oauthUserId).build();